5 Best Electric Golf Scooters – 2024 Reviews & Buying Guide

 Golfstead is reader-supported.
 When you buy through links on the site, we may earn an affiliate commission at no extra cost to you.
 Our affiliations include, but are not limited to, the eBay Partner Network and Amazon Associates.

-When it comes to getting you and your golf bag around the golf course without draining all your energy, there are several options available to you.
+When it comes to getting around the golf course without having to carry your golf bag on your shoulders, there are several options available to you.

-You can manually push or pull your bag around the course.
+You can manually push or pull your bag.
 You can make things easier by getting a golf caddie powered by an electric motor.
 You can ride a traditional, full-fledged golf cart, but it’s terribly expensive to own one yourself.

 It turns out there’s another solution that allows you get a vehicle-like experience without wiping out your life savings: golf scooters.
-Electric golf scooters, in particular, run on two or three wheels and get you around the course without you having to walk on foot.
+Electric golf scooters, in particular, run on 2-4 wheels and get you around the course without you having to walk on foot.

 If you’re interested in buying electric golf scooters for your golf course fleet or even owning one personally, you’ve come to the right place.